CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 #### Graphics

 If a visualization of some concept is necessary, you may insert a graphic taken from the internet.
-Please notify me (Braedyn), however, because I will make a version of that graphic in a way that cooperates better with GitHub's Markdown styling.
-The graphic taken from the internet will be a placeholder.
+Chances are, it's gonna look bad or out-of-place in the Markdown.
+So, please notify me (Braedyn) and I will make the graphic from scratch, where the one that you grabbed from the internet will act as a placeholder.

 On a similar note, if the problem requires a lot of mathematical prerequisite, one should use LaTeX (discussed above) to express any and all formulae because it looks better than plaintext.